 Code comments can be used for various types of purposes.
 The most common usage is to use them for a code definition.
 If you work in teams, you may also want to add a coding rule, or an example quote.
 If you work inductively, you can use code comments to write down first ideas of how you want to apply this code.
 You can also use it to write up summaries of all segments coded with this code and your interpretation about it.
 There are several ways to write a code comment.

-All codes that have a comment shows a little yellow flag, and display a tilde (~) at the end of the code name.
+All codes that have a comment shows a little yellow dot on top right-hand side of the code icon.